AfzaAdaw/Artificial-Intelligence-Project/Documentation/E-ProjectClosing.md

 - Real life image can be converted to cartoon
 - System support image upload from desktop to be processed
 - System can save the converted picture
+- The system fulfilled the closing checklist

 ## Closing Checklist
+checklist

 ## Schedule:
+gantt

 ## Lesson Learnt:
 The main lesson learned in our project is: